mlcommons/modelgauge/docs/plugins.md

 # Plugins

 ModelGauge is designed to be extensible using [namespace package plugins](https://packaging.python.org/en/latest/guides/creating-and-discovering-plugins/#using-namespace-packages).
-This allows you to write code which interacts with the core of NewHELM which can live only in your local file system or in your own separate package.
+This allows you to write code which interacts with the core of ModelGauge which can live only in your local file system or in your own separate package.

 ## Basics of plugins